 - Having a larger listening vocabulary than speaking vocabulary

-All children should ideally be screened for dyslexia in Kindergarten when they’re learning how to read, Shaywitz says.
+Ideally, all children should be screened for dyslexia in Kindergarten when they’re learning how to read, Shaywitz says.
 There are multiple free screening tools that parents and teachers can complete in 10 minutes or less.
 You can find several here.
 Screeners don’t diagnose dyslexia, but they can identify whether a child is at risk.

 A dyslexia evaluation should include both an IQ test and a reading test, Shaywitz says.
 This is because dyslexia is measured by unexpected trouble reading in relation to overall intelligence.